HOW TO 3D PRINT

 Here comes the first main step; designing the actual model.
 After you have decided what you want to make, you should use CAD software (or non-CAD software) that can help you craft the model.
 Learning to use any particular design software is no easy task; and you should be well prepared for it as well as being willing to learn.

-On the 3D Printer Plans YouTube channel you’ll find some great introductory videos, showing you the ropes of common CAD software – in particular Autodesk Inventor.
+On the 3D Insider YouTube channel you’ll find some great introductory videos, showing you the ropes of common CAD software – in particular Autodesk Inventor.

 Step 3: Convert it into STL